Oxypteros/Oxyplate/README.md

 ## Install

-[Download the zip](https://github.com/Oxypteros/OxyBoil-hugo/archive/refs/heads/main.zip) and extract in your new site folder or press the **Use this template** button to use as repo template.
+[Download the zip](https://github.com/Oxypteros/OxyBoil-hugo/archive/refs/heads/main.zip) and extract it in a new site folder or press the **Use this template** button to use as repo template.

 Nothing fancy.

+### Dependencies

+* Minimun hugo version `0.108.0`

 ### Changes from default new site